- About Us

 Excellent customer service is so much more than "smile training" or implementing useful technology.
 It is understanding what is important to your customer and designing service to exceed those expectations.
 Successful service delivery is an outcome of systems thinking.
 Learn to:

-This course will be a participative learning experience with multiple opportunities to apply the principles.
+This one-day elective will be a participative learning experience with multiple opportunities to apply the principles.
 With a stronger understanding of customer needs and defined service standards, you will feel more comfortable delivering excellent service with the right tools and clear service expectations.
 Good service yields good business!

-This course is one of a series of economic development courses, provided by UT Center for Industrial Services (UT CIS designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.
+This elective session is one of a series of economic development courses, provided by UT Center for Industrial Services (UT CIS designed to share best practices and trends with Tennessee’s economic development practitioners, private industry leaders, community leaders and elected officials.

 Registration $245 | Early Registration $195 (by: TBA)